carey3/Python/README.md

 # Python
 ## A few things I've saved from all the lessons I've audited
-### Modules I need to add are:
-      in no specific order
 ---
+### Modules I need to add, in no specific order, are:

 - Django
 - Matplotlib
 - NumPy